DeutscherDude/star-wars-nest/README.md

 # Setting up the project :)

-## Requirements to run it locally
+## Requirements to run it locally :rocket:

-1. Node 16 LTS or higher
+1. Node.js 16 LTS or higher
 2. Docker installed on your machine
 3. Stable internet connection